Case Study: An Introduction to Code Ocean—Creating and Uploading Content into Overleaf

 Accessing the output: Importing into Overleaf

-Because this project is unpublished, the only option is to manually download the files listed in the Results pane on the right-hand side of the interface:
+When a Code Ocean project is unpublished, the only option is to manually download the files listed in the Results pane on the right-hand side of the interface:

 As explained above, uploading unpublished results (files) from a Code Ocean project into Overleaf is extremely easy: download them to your local device and then re-upload them into your Overleaf project.
 The following screenshot contains a graphic (PDF format) produced on Code Ocean and imported into Overleaf: 1750 randomly-sized and coloured circles overlaid by a large transparent letter ‘O’ (rasterized by FreeType).
 The PDF file was produced by the Haru PDF C library.